bhumi1102/bhumi1102.github.io/about.md

 ---
 layout: page
-title: About
+title: My Software Developer Journey
 permalink: /about/
 ---

-## My Software Developer Journey

 I've been working in Software for a long time, but offline mostly.
 Meaning I did not have a blog, newsletter, podcast, or a public github profile.
 And didn't really have a chance to go to conferences or be on twitter until the last couple years.
 Now I do have a blog so I'm writing down my software developer backstory here for other's benefit (and so I don't have to spend too much time talking about myself when we meet, as that's my least favorite subject to talk about:) ).